 Since reopening, Billy Bob's continues to be a breeding ground for the biggest country music acts in the world.
 The club made the wise decision to begin its own record label in 1998 exclusively for the purpose of capturing concerts from the venue.

-The Smith Music Group has since released more than 40 Live At Billy Bob's albums.
-Oh, and Pat Green holds the record for Billy Bob's sellouts at 15.
+The Smith Music Group has since released more than 40 Live At Billy Bob's Texas albums.
+Oh, and Pat Green holds the record for Billy Bob's sellouts.

 The show features artists part of the always-growing Billy Bob's family.
 Tanya Tucker, The Oak Ridge Boys, Collin Raye and more will play.
 Even Randy Travis is planning an appearance.

 If you've never been, you need to.
 Don't be intimidated by the size.
 Don't even worry if you can't dance (they've got your back with the dance lessons).
 Check out the Wall of Fame, where legendary artists' handprints hang in cement.
-Catch a show.
-Any show.
+Catch a show on a Saturday night.
+Or any show really.

 So yes, Billy Bob's started by chasing a trend.
 But what it became is one-of-a-kind.
 It's a remarkable piece of country music history.
 It survived fads and failures.
 It turned locals into legends.

-And it does it 7 days a week.
+And it does it in Downtown Fort Worth 7 days a week.